eldowling/appetite_fitness_prj4/Testing.md

 		- [x] Select the topic title link to open the topic to view / edit / add comments
 		- [x] Select the New Topic button to access the Add Topic form
 	2. When adding or editing a topic, the product will be selected from the list of products.
 The user must enter details in both the title and description fields before being able to save the topic.
-		- [x] Try to save a topic without the required fileds being completed - The field border is displayed in red when the required field has not been completed
+		- [x] Try to save a topic without the required fields being completed - The field border is displayed in red when the required field has not been completed
 		- [x] Enter details in all the fields and click Add Topic - the topic is saved and then displayed in the list of topics on the main Community page
 		- [x] Select the topic that was just added and ensure the edit link is available
 		- [x] Select a topic created by another user to check that it cannot be edited by the current user - the Edit link is not available in this case